Blog-Reference and Blog-Reference

 True.
 In this case, the Profit Law reads Qm=Yd−Sm.
 This generalization, though, does not alter the fact that your treatment of profit is false.*

-* For details see cross-references Profit
+* For details of the big picture see cross-references Profit